 The voice that soothes with perfect, perhaps irrational wisdom is the voice of the sincere seeker who has discovered a path to inner surrender.
 The voice that doesn't have a relationship of identification with, a posture of attachment to, a moral, judged position in a moral judged world, that is a voice that is internally free.
 To be actually capable of universal love and wisdom, which could heal us all, requires letting go of whatever you think you are.
 Good or bad, you are not that; you are the all encompassing light of consciousness, the unspeakable divine flame, the un limited.

-So you take a basically healthy person, twist up their emotional life with constant anxiety, and have him explore deeply and try to figure out how to resolve it by cognitive and spiritual self-management, for 30 or 40 years, say, and that's me.
-If I have done anything constructive with this, then hopefully, if you have any kind of emotional or spiritual hunger or need, you may be extract something useful from what such a person has learned and brought back for you.
+So you take a basically healthy person, twist up their emotional life with constant low-grade anxiety, and have him explore deeply and forever to try to figure out how to resolve it by cognitive and spiritual self-management, for 30 or 40 years, say: that's exactly me.
+If I have done anything constructive with this, then hopefully, if you have any kind of emotional or spiritual hunger or need, you can extract something useful from what such a person has learned and brought back for you.

-At college my intent and focus was to discover the highest good, extracting what the West offers by way of wisdom (summary: Nietszche basically says, make it up yourself; William James says, if it works for you, it's true enough.)
+At college my intent and focus was to discover the highest good, extracting what the West offers by way of wisdom (summary: Nietszche says, make up your own; William James says, if it works for you, it's true enough.)
 This is a call for introspection, at best, so then I went to the East, to India, found a Guru, learned a bit about grace and humility and stillness, lived in his ashrams for a year or two.

-After India, I spent a couple decades slowly developing on my own spiritual path nibbling at Second Teacher's writings, a few sentences before bedtime every night, and here: It gave me nightmare free sleep for decades.
+After India, I spent a couple decades slowly developing, you might say, baking, on my own spiritual path, by nibbling at Second Teacher's writings, a few sentences before bedtime every night, and here: It gave me anxiety and nightmare free sleep for decades.
 There is something about the right voice, which brings relief.

 It seems this mystery of the miraculously wise voice is associated with self-attribution within the cognitive/emotional regulatory system.
-And self-attribution is a process which seems hard to stop, once you're used to it.
+And self-attribution is a process which can seem hard to stop, if you're used to it.

 Yet it is possible, I believe, and I think I can share how; anyhow these notes show, and share with you, some records of my own process, in hopes they may be a relief to you as well.